antpearson/Mixd-CSS-Framework/README.md

 ## Shorthand

-It might be tempting to use declarations like `background:red;` but in doing so what we are actually saying is *I want no image to scroll, aligned top left and repeating X and Y and a background colour of red*.
+It might be tempting to use declarations like `background:red;` but in doing so what you are actually saying is *I want no image to scroll, aligned top left and repeating X and Y and a background colour of red*.
 Nine times out of ten this won't cause any issues but that one time it does is annoying enough to warrant not using such shorthand.
 Instead use `background-color:red;`.

 Similarly, declarations like `margin:0;` are nice and short, but **be explicit**.
-If you're actually only really wanting to affect the margin on the bottom of an element then it is more appropriate to use `margin-bottom:0;`.
+If you're actually only really wanting to affect the margin on the bottom of an element then it is more appropriate to use `margin-bottom: 0;`.

 Be explicit in which properties you set and take care to not inadvertently unset others with shorthand.
 E.g. if you only want to remove the bottom margin on an element then there is no sense in blitzing all margins with `margin:0;`.

 Shorthand is good, but easily misused.

 ## Selectors

 Keep selectors efficient and portable.

 Heavily location-based selectors are bad for a number of reasons.
-For example, take `.sidebar h3 span{}`.
+For example, take `.sidebar h3 span {}`.
 This selector is too location-based and thus we cannot move that `span` outside of a `h3` outside of `.sidebar` and maintain styling.

 Selectors which are too long also introduce performance issues; the more checks in a selector (e.g. `.sidebar h3 span` has three checks, `.content ul p a` has four), the more work the browser has to do.